-Luckily, professionals can fix gas leaks rather quickly, especially when you catch the leak early.
-In this article, you will find valuable information about finding a gas leak and what to do after you’ve found it.
+Fortunately, it’s not too complicated for a professional to fix most gas leaks in your home.
+Catch the leak early, and deal with it quickly to keep your home safe.
+In this article, you will find valuable information about finding a gas leak and an overview of what to do after you’ve found it.

 Here is what you should know.

 There are several common places where gas leaks occur in the gas line system.

 It is much more likely for a gas leak to occur where pipes join together at the fittings: old shut off valves, tees, unions, flexible supply lines, regulators, and risers.
 If these connections are not tight enough or get disturbed, leaks can occur.

 We also often find leaks where “black iron” piping is not properly protected from the elements.
 This piping is not inherently very corrosion-resistant and needs to be prevented from staying wet.
 If this pipe is buried in the ground without protection, it tends to rust away until it starts to crumble.
 This is especially common right at the ground level where it gets consistently hit by string trimmers.

 Many gas leaks happen after a new roof is installed.
 Corrugated stainless steel lines (CSST) on newer homes can easily be punctured by roofing nails when the line has been installed too close to the roof.
 Sometimes the leak is evident immediately, and other times it can take months for the leak to appear.

 If your roof has been replaced, it could be worth a visit from a plumber to check the gas lines if you have a CSST system.
 The plumber can also check the vent piping on top of your water heater to make sure it is properly attached to the heater.
 (This protects you from carbon monoxide.)

 Checking For Gas Leaks